 Whether you use your PC for gaming or not, the graphics card is one of the most important components of your configuration.
-If you don’t have much money to waste when buying a laptop or PC, then you will probably end up with an integrated GPU.
+If you don’t have much money to waste when buying a PC, then you will probably end up with an integrated GPU.
 So, I will give you some recommendations and advice on how to choose the best graphics card under 100 dollars.

 You know, some graphics card are actually quite good and will serve your purpose of playing Pinball or surfing on the Internet.
 But if you enjoy visual quality, then some dedicated GPU will come in handy – and you do can find great GPUs within this price range!

 |1.
 GIGABYTE GeForce GT 1030 (Editor's Choice)||2GB GDDR5||1506 MHz|